huangli712/ACFlow/docs/src/man/param.md

 *Definition:*

-> This parameter specifies the mesh's type for output data (real axis).
+> This parameter specifies the mesh's type for output data (usually the spectral functions) in real axis.
 Now **ACFlow.jl** supports the following choices:
 >
 > * linear
 > * tangent